princesszelda94/PiSynthesisLog/README.md

 # Friday 12th October
 - Today I researched on how to pull data from the raspberry pi into Firebase.
-- I also performed some unit tests on the sensors with Michael.
+- I worked on writing the code to read data from the temperature/humidity sensor.
 - **Hours worked - 6 - 9pm**

 # Saturday 13th October